masty123/It-Came-From-Outer-Space-Programming-II-Final-Project-/README.md

  Install the file
  - For PC - Extract and run the .exe file.
  - For MacOS - Extract and run the .app file.
- - For Linux - Extract and run the x86 file.
+ - For Linux - Extract, Right click at the execution file (Linux.x86 (32 bit) or Linux.x86_64 (64 bit)) -> Go to properties -> Go to Permission tab -> At Execute, tick "Allow executing file as program".

 ### How To Play